Dr. Gabriel Williams

 4. Physics of Vortex Merger and Vortex Resiliency

 During its development, an atmospheric vortex may experience episodes of external vertical shear.
 A vertically tilted vortex in the atmosphere either succumbs to external vertical shear by irreversibly shearing apart or by resisting external forcings to align, a process called vortex resiliency.
-Recent research has shown that atmospheric vortices under weak vertical shear remain vertically upright through a wave mean-flow interaction of the mean vortex with the shear-induced vortex Rossby waves.
+Recent research has shown that atmospheric vortices under weak vertical shear remain vertically upright through a self-axisymmetrization process.
 However, most of these studies examine weakly rotating vortices under weak unidirectional shear.
 My research extends this by examining the dynamics of vortex resiliency for rapidly rotating vortices under moderate directional shear.
-These results have relevance to the problem of tropical cyclogenesis and the observations of vortex resiliency for mature hurricanes.
+These results have relevance to the observations of vortex resiliency for mature hurricanes and severe convective storms.
 My research also examines the physics of vortex merger for rapidly-rotating vortices, which have applications for the dynamics of hurricane-trough interactions.
 My research also examines how environmental shear affects inner core mixing for a mature hurricane.